FidelGatimu/water-treatment-plant/README.md

 Streamlit
 Pandas
 Altair (for visualizations)

  Setup and Run Locally
 To run this project locally:

-Clone this repository:
+1. Clone this repository:
-bash
-Copy
-Edit
 git clone git@github.com:FidelGatimu/water-treatment-plant.git
 cd water-treatment-plant

-Install dependencies:
+2. Install dependencies:
-bash
-Copy
-Edit
 pip install -r requirements.txt

-Run the app:
+3. Run the app:
-bash
-Copy
-Edit
 streamlit run app.py
 The app will open in your browser at http://localhost:8501.